Polynomial Dedekind domains with finite residue fields of prime characteristic: Introduction

 More recently, Glivick\'y and \u{S}aroch in \cite{GliSa} investigated a family of quasi-euclidean subrings of $\Q[X]$ depending on a parameter $\alpha\in\hZ$, the profinite completion of $\Z$.
 A ring of this family is always a B\'ezout domain (i.e., finitely generated ideals are principal) and might be a PID or not, according to the finiteness of some set of primes depending on $\alpha$ and the set of polynomials in $\Z[X]$.
-It has been observed in \cite{GliSgaSa} that these rings can be realized as overrings of the classical ring of integer-valued polynomials $\Int(\Z)=\{f\in\Q[X] \mid f(\Z)\subseteq\Z\}$; such overrings have been completely characterized in \cite{ChabPer}.
+It has been observed in \cite{GliSgaSa} that these rings can be realized as overrings of the classical ring of integer-valued polynomials $\Int(\Z)=\{f\in\Q[X] \mid f(\Z)\subseteq\Z\}$, which is a two-dimensional non-noetherian Pr\"ufer domain; such overrings have been completely characterized in \cite{ChabPer}.
 We will review this representation in the following section.

-In the same area, Chang generalized Eakin and Heinzer's result in \cite{Chang} proving that there exists an almost Dedekind domain $D$ (i.e., $D_M$ is a DVR for each maximal ideal $M$ of $D$) which is not Noetherian, lies between $\Z[X]$ and $\Q[X]$ and with class group isomorphic to a direct sum $G$ of a prescribed countable family of finitely generated abelian groups.
+In the same area, Chang generalized Eakin and Heinzer's result in \cite{Chang} proving that there exists an almost Dedekind domain $R$ (i.e., $R_M$ is a DVR for each maximal ideal $M$ of $R$) which is not Noetherian, lies between $\Z[X]$ and $\Q[X]$ and with class group isomorphic to a direct sum of a prescribed countable family of finitely generated abelian groups.
 As before, assuming the finiteness of the residue field extensions of the involved DVRs, Chang's construction falls in the class of integer-valued polynomial rings that we consider in this paper.
 It is worth mentioning that the Picard group of $\Int(\Z)$ is a free abelian group of countably infinite rank (\cite{GHLS}).

+Here, we provide a complete description of the class of Dedekind domains $R$ lying between $\Z[X]$ and $\Q[X]$ such that their residue fields of prime characteristic are finite fields.
+Throughout the paper, for short we denote the last property by saying that $R$ has finite residue fields of prime characteristic.
+We remark that the residue fields of such a domain $R$ cannot be all finite fields.
+In fact, since $R\subseteq\Q[X]_{(q)}$, for every irreducible $q\in\Q[X]$, then the residue field of the center of the DVR $\Q[X]_{(q)}$ on $R$ is a finite extension of $\Q$, hence an infinite field.
+However, since $R$ is supposed to be Dedekind (in particular, a Pr\"ufer domain) the residue fields of prime characteristic are algebraic extensions of the corresponding prime field (see for example \cite[Theorem 3.14]{PerPrufer}).
+Infinite algebraic extensions of the prime fields of prime charactestic are also allowed, and that will be the content of future research in this topic.